Manga: The Complete Guide: Reception

 Mania.com criticized the paperback packaging as being "flimsy" and felt it overrated strange manga and was impatient with longer series, but that it compensated for these shortcomings by its "sheer usefulness".
 The Library Journal noted that there are only "a few minor instances of incomplete information" in the volume, and found it "highly useful for reference, readers' advisory, and collection development" of libraries.

 Anime News Network described it as "highly addicting" and said it provided something for readers at all levels of knowledge of manga.
 While Comic Book Bin described it as an indispensable reference for writing about manga, Ain't It Cool News noted that it had "less personality" than Helen McCarthy and Jonathan Clements' The Anime Encyclopedia: A Guide to Japanese Animation Since 1917.
 Manga: The Complete Guide was nominated for an Eisner Award in 2008, under the category "Best Comics-Related Book", but lost to Douglas Wolk's Reading Comics: How Graphic Novels Work and What They Mean.

 365 Days of Manga

-In June 2007, Thompson noted that he is contracted to update the book, but the format the update will take had not been decided.
-In September 2009, Thompson announced that the reviews he had compiled since the publication of the first edition would be released online.
+In June 2007, Thompson noted that he is contracted to update the book, but the format the update would take had not been decided.
+In September 2009, Thompson announced that the reviews he had compiled since the publication of the first edition would be released online as part of his "365 Days of Manga" project.
 In conjunction with the new reviews, Thompson announced he was giving away most of his manga in a competition.
-As of September 21, 2010, Thompson had given away approximately 2850 manga volumes.
+As of September 21, 2010, Thompson had given away approximately 2,850 manga volumes.